nirajanDevHub108/DevOps_In_90_Days/Day1/readme.txt

 $0 represent the script file
 best practice is to use it using curly braces ${1}
 $# - gives you the number of argument passed to script

+shift 1 it will shift the values by 1
+Note:
+shift will have no operation at ${0}

+Basic operation on string

+get char/len of string: use #
+concaniation of string:  var = ${} ${}
+convert into lower and upper case: uppercase ${my_var^^}
+lowercase ${my_var,,}

+slicing of string:
+${strvar:startingindex:lemgth}

+bash =
+0123
+${myVar:2:3}
+we can also use cut command :

+echo "${myshell}" | cut -c 1-9

+replacing the part of the string:
+${varstr/oldstr/newstr}

+✅ What dirname does

+dirname removes the last part of a file path (everything after the last /) and returns only the directory path.

+✅ Basic rule

+It removes everything after the last slash

+If no slash, it returns "." (current directory)

+📌 Examples
+1️⃣ Normal path
+dirname /home/user/file.txt
+Output:
+/home/user
+2️⃣ Nested path
+dirname /opt/devops/scripts/test.sh

+Output:
+/opt/devops/scripts

+3️⃣ Path without /
+dirname file.txt

+Output:
+.
+(Meaning: current directory)

+🚀 dirname with multiple paths

+Yes, you can give multiple paths in one command:

+dirname /a/b/c.txt /x/y/z.log
+Output:
+/a/b
+/x/y